 Gazi waved once, and then her armored feet were crossing marble, rather than dusty brick.
 She walked through a palace just as worn down as the rest of the city.
 True, this place had been better maintained than the rest of the city, no doubt thanks to Orthenon and those who had stayed.
 But even this place was in need of repairs.

 And they were underway.
 Gazi walked through rooms bustling with people cleaning, rushing about with supplies, arms, parchment—it was a sight that moved her heart.
-This is what she had longed to see all these long years!
+This was what she had longed to see all these long years!
 But even so, she couldn’t stop.
 She had to see for herself, with her own eyes.

 “The Omniscient has returned!
 Tell the Steward!
 Bring word to the King!”